DiRAC-HPC/Essentials-Level/README.md

-# Welcome to the DiRAC Driving Test
+# Welcome to the DiRAC Essentials Level Test

 ### Computer requirements